ben-zen/onebusaway-windows-phone/README.md

 ========================

 ### Project Description
-OneBusAway for Windows is an app for Windows Mobile 10 devices with transit information for the Seattle, WA, Tampa, FL, and Atlanta, GA regions, and potentially any other region that sets up a [OneBusAway server](http://onebusaway.org/).
+OneBusAway for Windows is an app for Windows Mobile 10 devices with transit information for all regions that support the OneBusAway service.
+Regions which support OneBusAway include Seattle, WA; New York City; Tampa, FL; York, ON; Rogue Valley Transportation Authority, Oregon; San Diego, CA; Atlanta, GA; Washington, D.C.; and Środa Wielkopolska, Poland, with other regions currently in beta.
+Check the [OneBusAway](http://onebusaway.org/) site for the latest details.

-The latest stable release is available for download from the [WP Marketplace](http://www.windowsphone.com/en-us/store/app/onebusaway/30dcbcc4-e3d0-df11-9eae-00237de2db9e?type=phoneapp&id=30dcbcc4-e3d0-df11-9eae-00237de2db9e&source=onebusawaysite).
+The latest stable release is available for download from the [Windows Store](http://www.windowsphone.com/en-us/store/app/onebusaway/30dcbcc4-e3d0-df11-9eae-00237de2db9e?type=phoneapp&id=30dcbcc4-e3d0-df11-9eae-00237de2db9e&source=onebusawaysite) for Phone.

 ### Building OneBusAway